Larmor Temperature, Casimir Dynamics, and Planck's Law: Abstract

 \section{Abstract}

-The relativistic thermodynamics of classical radiation from a single accelerating electron is investigated.
-The temperature characterizing the system highlights the dependence on acceleration.
-As the electron moves along a particular accelerated trajectory a deep infrared analysis of the soft radiation emitted is corroborated by experimental observation of lowest order inner bremsstrahlung during beta decay.
-In the context of acceleration radiation, the dynamic Casimir effect with Planck-distributed photons, and thermal black hole evaporation, we provide supporting analytic consistency for equilibrium thermal radiation.
-The motion is ultra-relativistic with a specific time-dependent Lorentz-invariant proper acceleration possessing long-lasting constant local acceleration.
+Classical radiation from a single relativistically accelerating electron is investigated where the temperature characterizing the system highlights the dependence on acceleration.
+In the context of the dynamic Casimir effect with Planck-distributed photons and thermal black hole evaporation, we demonstrate analytic consistency between the ideas of constant acceleration and equilibrium thermal radiation.
+For ultra-relativistic speeds, we demonstrate a long-lasting constant peel acceleration and constant power emission, which is consistent with the idea of balanced equilibrium of Planck-distributed particle radiation.